bilgehicyilmam/Dolphin/01_user_manual/user_manual.md

 “lung cancer, liver cancer” on the main query and the “women, men” on the first dimension, the results will show the combination of dimensions on the main queries such as:

 -	Lung cancer (each main query itself)
+-	Lung cancer - woman (each main query with the possibilities on dimension)
+-	Lung cancer - man (each main query with the possibilities on dimension)
+-	Lung cancer - children (each main query with the possibilities on dimension)
+-	Lung cancer - breath (each main query with the possibilities on dimension)
+-	Lung cancer - cough (each main query with the possibilities on dimension)
+-	Lung cancer - fever (each main query with the possibilities on dimension)
+-	Lung cancer - woman - breath (each main query with the possibilities on dimension)
+-	Lung cancer - woman - cough (each main query with the possibilities on dimension)
+-	Lung cancer - woman - fever (each main query with the possibilities on dimension)
+-	Lung cancer - man - breath (each main query with the possibilities on dimension)
--	Liver cancer (each main query itself)
+-	Lung cancer - man - cough (each main query with the possibilities on dimension)
--	Lung cancer - women (each main query with the possibilities on dimension)
+-	Lung cancer - man - fever (each main query with the possibilities on dimension)
--	Liver cancer - women (each main query with the possibilities on dimension)
+-	Lung cancer - children - breath (each main query with the possibilities on dimension)
--	Lung cancer - men (each main query with the possibilities on dimension)
+-	Lung cancer - children - cough (each main query with the possibilities on dimension)
--	Liver cancer - men (each main query with the possibilities on dimension)
+-	Lung cancer - children - fever (each main query with the possibilities on dimension)

 Also the number of articles found for each combination will be displayed on the screen.
 This page is simply called “summary page” of your search combinations where you can have insight of your search.
 The search here to retrieve the count of the combinations is done with the same logic as in basic search, it searches